ShrujanaReddy/TechNewsExtension/README.md

 3. Click the "Fetch News" button to see the latest news articles.
 4. Click on an article to read the full story in a new tab.

-## Credits

-This extension was developed by Shrujana Reddy.

 <img width="476" alt="image" src="https://github.com/ShrujanaReddy/TechNewsExtension/assets/130744023/cdf0bcf8-9066-4d24-87d6-1fb1871e3f53">